virtual care evisits 1140x570

 “Some people think it’s a part of life, but you don’t have to live with a chronic runny nose,” Dr. Craig says.

 There are steps you can take yourself.
-This includes:
+Here's what to do:

 • Identify your triggers: If you can identify specific triggers that cause your nose to run, you can work to avoid these.
-Knowing these also can help when providing a history to your doctor.
+Knowing these also can help when providing a history to your doctor as well.

-• Allergic rhinitis treatments: If you suspect you may have allergies, you can undergo allergy testing.
-Once a diagnosis has been made, there are several potential treatments, which may include topical nasal steroid sprays or other sprays, or even allergy shots, a form of immunotherapy.
+• Consider allergy testing for allergic rhinitis: If you suspect you may have allergies, you can undergo allergy testing.
+Once a diagnosis has been made, there are several potential treatments, which may include one or more nasal sprays, antihistamines, medications, or even allergy shots (a form of immunotherapy).

-• Nonallergic rhinitis treatments: If you are not allergic, another type of nasal spray known as an anticholinergic spray may provide relief, but this must be prescribed by a physician.
+• Nonallergic rhinitis treatments: If you are not allergic, another type of nasal spray known as an anticholinergic spray is highly effective in controlling a watery, runny nose, but this must be prescribed by a physician.

-• Intranasal cryotherapy: This is a new treatment that freezes the nasal nerves in the back part of the nose, and is less invasive than surgery.
-“Anyone who has a watery, runny nose and is not responding adequately to sprays is a potential candidate,” says Dr. Craig, who is one of the few doctors in the nation to offering this advanced treatment.
+• Intranasal cryotherapy or radiofrequency: This is a newer treatment that freezes the nasal nerves in the back of the nose and is less invasive than surgery.
+“Anyone who has a watery, runny nose and is not responding adequately to sprays is a potential candidate,” says Dr. Craig.
 “This includes people with both allergic and nonallergic rhinitis.”
+While the response durations differ between patients, these treatments are extremely low risk.

-• Surgery: In severe cases where no other treatment works, there are surgical options, including a procedure that severs the nerves that are causing the glands to produce too much mucus.
+• Surgery: In severe cases where other treatment do not provide adequate relief, there are other low-risk surgical options, including a procedure that severs the nerves that are causing the glands to produce too much mucus.
 While it is usually successful, a long discussion should be had with your surgeon about potential risks as well.

-John Craig is the Henry Ford Division Chief of Rhinology in the Department of Otolaryngology, and is a co-director of the Pituitary, Skull Base, and Endoscopy Center in conjunction with the Department of Neurosurgery.
+Reviewed by Dr. John Craig, the Henry Ford Division Chief of Rhinology in the Department of Otolaryngology, and co-director of the Pituitary, Skull Base, and Endoscopy Center in conjunction with the Department of Neurosurgery.
 He sees patients at the Henry Ford Medical Center – Fairlane in Dearborn and at Henry Ford West Bloomfield Hospital.

 Categories : FeelWell